AsherJingkongChen/3DGS/docs/introduction/original-reference.md

 3D Gaussians are a set of ellipsoids with different color and opacity.
 Unlike neural networks in NeRF, the model is a explicit representation of the scene.

 Once you have trained models, you can render images from certain viewpoints by anisotropic volumetric "splatting" of 3D Gaussians onto a 2D plane.

+After that, 3DGS utilizes a differentiable tile-based rasterizer to blend 2D images together.

 ## Be aware of